Use Case Tutorial:

 Step 1.
 Set the camera pixel format to output Stokes vectors

 To enable the virtual polarizer display in the Arena SDK, the camera has to output Stokes vectors as the pixel format.
+Stokes vectors are what Arena uses for calculation in generating the virtual polarizer.
 Set the camera pixel format to “PolarizedStokes_S0_S1_S2_S3_BayerRG8” to enable on-camera processing and output of Stokes vectors.

 For more information on how to set the pixel format, please refer to the camera documentation.